glaubibux/pterodactyl-screeps/README.md

 A community [Pterodactyl](https://pterodactyl.io/) egg for running a private [Screeps: World](https://www.screeps.com/) server.

 > [!IMPORTANT]
-> This is not an official Screeps or Pterodactyl project.
-The server and included mods are pinned to specific versions because native Screeps dependencies are sensitive to Node.js and compiler changes.
+> The server and included mods are pinned to specific versions because native Screeps dependencies are sensitive to Node.js and compiler changes.

 ## Features